Athena-OS/athena/README.md

 <br>

+## Configuration

+After the installation and the first boot:
+1. please Logout and Login from the current session.
+It is needed for initializing the GNOME keyring for storing your Hack The Box API key in a secure manner.
+2. open Kitty terminal, run `htb-update` and copy and paste your Hack The Box API key.

+The Hack The Box API Key can be retrieved by your Hack The Box profile settings -> "Create App Token".

+Until your API key will be valid, your system will update the Hack The Box contents automatically for you at each login or when `htb-update` is run.

 ## Usage

 Athena OS is just born and wait only for being used by the InfoSec community!

 Athena is divided in two environment: desktop and application menu.

-In the desktop environment, you can invoke **PentOX** by `CTRL + SPACE`, a special menu based on [Fly-Pie](https://github.com/Schneegans/Fly-Pie) project showing hacking categories containing the most used security tools we use for our pentesting activities.
-PentOX gives you the possibility to quickly access to **Firefox ESR**, **Code OSS** and **Kitty** terminal.
+In the desktop environment, you can invoke **PenTOXIC** by `CTRL + SPACE`, a special menu based on [Fly-Pie](https://github.com/Schneegans/Fly-Pie) project showing hacking categories containing the most used security tools we use for our pentesting activities.
+PenTOXIC gives you the possibility to quickly access to **Firefox ESR**, **Code OSS** and **Kitty** terminal.
 It is born to be also used on touchscreens.

 At the first usage of Athena, the security tools are not installed but if you click on one of them, Athena will install it for you.
 It helps the user to save disk space and install only the tools they need.
 The security tools invoked by PentOX menu are run by cool-retro-term terminal, and you can customise it by right-click on it and settings.

+The second main element in the desktop is **PWNage**, a menu that offers you learning and support resources for people entering in the Cybersecurity world, and accessible by `CTRL + TAB`.
+In details, PWNage consists in two levels: the first one composed of Hacking Platform resources for learning and training, and the second one composed of InfoSec discord servers where you can find any kind of support.
+PWNage is fully integrated with **Hack The Box**, so you can play any active free machine directly on your desktop environment!

 The application menu environment can be accessed by pressing the `WIN` button on the keyboard.
 This environment is used for giving you quick access to a battery of payloads you can use for your pentesting activity as **SecLists** and **PayloadAllTheThings**.
+These resources are also shown in the desktop by the **Payload to Dock**.

 Of course, Athena can retrieve much more security tools, almost 3000!
 It is possible because it relies on [BlackArch repository](https://blackarch.org/tools.html), so if you need another tool not shown on PentOX menu, you can install it directly by `sudo pacman -S <tool-name>`.
 If you are a lover of a specific hacking category, you can install one shot all the tools related to a specific category.
 For example, if you are a lover of exploitation, you can install all related tools by `sudo pacman -S blackarch-exploitation`.
 For other categories or specific tools, please refer to the BlackArch link.